Dreamer

 Belonging to the group according to the team role theory: Air group

-Air personality types have fluid emotional intelligence and often have their heads "in the clouds."
+Air personality types have fluid emotional intelligence and often have their heads in the clouds.
 At first glance, these people may seem disorganized and undisciplined, but that doesn't mean they don't work well.
-Representatives of the air group are often gifted and talented, with some even being brilliant.
+Representatives of the Air group are often gifted and talented — some are even brilliant.

-Standard work instructions or conditions are usually insufficient for unleashing their potential for the benefit of the team.
-First, they need the freedom to work at their own pace, and second, they must be interested in their tasks.
-When these conditions are met, individuals from the air group can work comfortably and produce amazing results.
+Standard work instructions or conditions are usually insufficient to unleash their potential for the team.
+First, they need the freedom to work at their own pace; second, they must be interested in their tasks.
+When these conditions are met, individuals from the Air group can work comfortably and produce amazing results.

 Dreamers are people with high emotional intelligence.
 Even a small professional success inspires and motivates them, while failure, on the contrary, undermines their self-confidence and damages their professional self-esteem.

 For people of this type, job satisfaction is extremely important and affects all areas of their life.
-They feel conflict situations deeply, so a friendly team atmosphere is also crucial for Dreamers.
+They are deeply affected by conflict, so a friendly team atmosphere is also crucial for Dreamers.

 Dreamers tend to feel guilty and frustrated, often experiencing unreasonable anxiety and dissatisfaction with their professional skills.
-They humbly accept criticism and may dwell on their mistakes for an extended period.
-Sometimes it seems they cannot live without stress and drama.
+They humbly accept criticism and may dwell on their mistakes for a long time.
+Sometimes it seems they can't live without stress and drama.

 Dreamers are highly creative and imaginative.
 They think broadly and unconventionally, but many of their ideas lack practical application.
 They often focus on their problems and shortcomings.

-People of this type often realize their potential in creative professions, becoming excellent designers, journalists, and photographers.
-Many Dreamers also successfully work in the service industry, marketing, and IT.
+People of this type often find their potential in creative professions, becoming excellent designers, journalists, and photographers.
+Many Dreamers also thrive in the service industry, marketing, and IT.

 Strengths